The Eviction Process from Beginning to End

 • Any bounced checks from the tenant

-• Records of all payments, if any, no matter the kind
+• Records of all payments, including any back rent, no matter the kind

 • Records of all communication between you and the tenant, which includes emails or phone calls